alttch/eva3/doc/lm/lm.rst

 Macro execution queues
 ----------------------

-Prior to the execution, the :doc:`macros<macros>` are put into the global queue.
+Prior to execution, the :doc:`macros<macros>` are put into global queue.
 The macros are executed progressively without waiting for the completion of the previous macro.
-Queue is used for reporting only and reserved for some internal functions.
-If macro is required to block execution of the other ones, one should use :ref:`lock<m_lock>` and :ref:`unlock<m_unlock>` macro functions operating similarly to :ref:`SYS API locking<s_lock>`.
+The queue is used for reporting only and reserved for some internal functions.
+If a macro is required to block execution of the other ones, one should use :ref:`lock<m_lock>` and :ref:`unlock<m_unlock>` macro functions operating similarly to :ref:`SYS API locking<s_lock>`.

 The status of the macro in queue is similar to the status of the :ref:`Universal Controller actions<uc_queues>`.